michali123/music_recommender/README.md

 <code> python app.py</code>

 #### 7. Download "musicnn" transfer model from GoogleDrive link below and put in your cloned folder
-(We could'nt attach it directly in this repo due to size limitations) https://drive.google.com/drive/folders/1H9v07PqVAwPicbWGRxhDk3EQb3TY9VnF?usp=sharing
+(We couldn't attach it directly in this repo due to size limitations) https://drive.google.com/drive/folders/1H9v07PqVAwPicbWGRxhDk3EQb3TY9VnF?usp=sharing